-Should a situation arise that is not covered by the provisions of this procedure document, the student, parent or teacher should consult their Head of Learning Area for assistance to ensure consistency.
+Should a situation arise that is not covered by the provisions of this document, the student, parent or teacher should consult their Head of Learning Area for assistance to ensure consistency.

-All Year 11 and Year 12 students are enrolled in ATAR, General and/or VET courses.
+All Year 11 and Year 12 students are enrolled in a combination of ATAR, General, Foundation and/or VET courses.
 Some students are also gaining credit for the Western Australian Certificate of Education (WACE) by undertaking one of the Vocational Education and Training (VET) qualifications and/or one or more endorsed programs.
 The VET qualifications are delivered and assessed in partnership with various registered training organisations (RTO's).